geeksforsocialchange/gfsc-v3/content/blog/2024/placecal-organiser-training-summer-2024/index.md

 The course will provide an overview and everything you need to get started as a PlaceCal Organiser in your community.
 All participants will be provided with the supporting material including slides and written course content for reference.
 Following the course, Organisers will be encouraged to join the Organisers mailing list and/or the [Geeks for Social Change Discord server](https://discord.gfsc.studio), where you can post queries, raise issues and access peer support.

 ### Who is carrying out the training?

 This training will be led by the Geeks for Social Change team.

 ### How do I sign up?

-[Fill out this form](https://docs.google.com/forms/d/1sePhDNPIFmRRwIroDVEPR_PIVejNfYeqqnLZqe0qBd0/) to express interest in the course.
+[Fill out this form](https://forms.gle/ad7JoBreedj7V5G4A) to express interest in the course.
 There are limited spaces available, so please book soon to avoid disappointment!

-If you have any questions please [get in touch](mailto:info@gfsc.studio).
+If you have any questions please [book in a 20 minute consultation](https://calendar.app.google/WxiqwKniNyM5K37d6) or [drop us an email](mailto:info@gfsc.studio).

+{{< biglink "Join us by becoming a PlaceCal Organiser" "https://forms.gle/ad7JoBreedj7V5G4A" "Register now" >}}